 A – Before divorce

 D – Anytime

-Answer (C) – Although the division of assets is determined during divorce proceedings, the QDRO can actually be filed anytime after divorce up to 10 years later.
+Answer (C) – Although the division of assets is determined during divorce proceedings, the QDRO is usually filed anytime after divorce up to 10 years later.
 Beware procrastinators – don’t forget about filing the QDRO.
 Some people are so anxious to be done with the divorce that they put off QDRO filing until they forget about it.
 Once 10 years have passed, there is little a court can do to force an ex-spouse to split funds.
-On rare occasions they are even done during a divorce process for specific purposes.
+In rare situations, QDRO’s can be entered during the divorce process for specific purposes.